 Attendee satisfaction/reviews – did people have a good time?

 Finally, attendee satisfaction.
 Are the people that are attending your event happy with the product?
-I know from experience that you can fail in all of the other measurable methods of having a successful show and still have happy and satisfied attendees and guests.
+I know from experience that you can fail in all of the other measurable methods of having a successful show and still somehow manage to have happy and satisfied attendees and guests.

 Lack of big crowds enables the attendees you do have to have more interaction time with the guests and exhibitors and since there are fewer people, the exhibitors are vying for their dollars by offering up bigger deals and better discounts.
-The exhibitor may walk out without recouping their expenses, but the people they sold to are excited because they got a great deal, along with sketches, original art, all their books signed and so on.
+The exhibitor may walk out without recouping their expenses (and be rightly angry about this), but the people they sold to are excited because they got a great deal, along with sketches, original art, all their books signed and so on.

 Conversely, if your attendance is massive, the same people will be upset with you because they don’t have that same level of “face time”, and if the exhibitors are doing well they won’t be so quick to discount as they won’t need to.